 Under the SHARE Hearing Procedure, the required report information, responsibilities for privacy and confidentiality, the process for review of the initial report for an individualized safety and risk analysis, and the offer of supportive measures are the same as described in the Title IX Investigation and Hearing Procedure described in the previous section.
+Parties or witnesses may request disability-related accommodations from the Diversity and Access Office to assist with their ability to participate in any service or process that SHARE Title IX administers.
+Diversity and Access will work with the party or witness, as well as the SHARE Title IX Office, to determine the appropriate accommodation(s) for that individual.
 After notice of a concern, the Title IX Coordinator/Director of SHARE will first assess whether an Investigation will be conducted; that is, whether the allegation(s), if true, would rise to the level of a Policy Violation and, if so, whether a formal Investigation is appropriate under the circumstances, taking into account the Complainant's request for Confidentiality.
 A determination regarding whether to move forward to an Investigation generally occurs in a ten-day period, although the complexity of the matter; difficulty accessing information; request from law enforcement; university event/holiday/academic calendar; or other unanticipated circumstance may result in a reasonable delay of the determination.